Old Faithful Water Quality Report

 • Daily: Chlorine residuals, turbidity, pH, and temperature

-• Monthly: Total alkalinity and hardness
+• Weekly: Total alkalinity and hardness

-• Quarterly: Total organic carbon
+• Quarterly: Total organic carbon, Disinfection Byproducts; Trihalomethanes & Haloacetic acids

-• Every 3 Years: Synthetic organic chemicals, lead and copper.
+• Every 3 Years: Synthetic organic chemicals, Lead and Copper.

 • Every 6 years: Radionuclides